Gray-Stone/SysNotes/rsync.md

 is the src and dst doesn't have the trailing slash, the outcome will be putting src into dst.
 Adding slash means process the content of the folder, not treating folder as a single entity.

+> -s, --protect-args          no space-splitting; wildcard chars only This is a very good flag for when target destination on remote machine is super strange with spaces and non ascii characters.

 ## Pulling data over internet